mohamedamine001/todo-api/README.md

 ### `cd todo-api`

-3.Install project dependencies
+3. Install project dependencies

 ### `composer install`

+4. Rename `.env.example` to `.env`

-4. edit '.env' file with appropriate credential for your database server.
+5. edit '.env' file with appropriate credential for your database server.
 Just edit these two parameter(DB_USERNAME, DB_PASSWORD).

-5. Create 'todo' Database and then do a database migration using this command :
+6. Create 'todo' Database and then do a database migration using this command :

 ### `php artisan migrate`

-5. Run server :
+7. Run server :

 ### `php artisan serve`